aliyamerali/little-rails-market/README.md

 # Little Esty Shop

 ## About this Project
-"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices
+"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+This repo builds upon the core functionality defined in these [user stories](./doc/user_stories.md) to add on a bulk-discount feature, as defined in these [user stories](https://backend.turing.edu/module2/projects/bulk_discounts).

+#### Bulk Discount Functionality
+Timeframe: 6 days
+Heroku: <link TBA>

+#### Core Functionality
 Timeframe: 9 days
 Heroku: [Little Rails Shop](https://little-rails-shop.herokuapp.com/)

-## Contributors
+## Contributors (Core Functionality only)
 - Lawrence Whalen
    [Github](https://github.com/LawrenceWhalen) | [LinkedIn](https://www.linkedin.com/in/lawrence-whalen-15996220a/)
 - Aliya Merali